ryhma-3/Unity-Game-Project/README.md

 <a name="readme-top"></a>
 # Unity-Game-Project - Kira
-Game project for the Haaga-Helia Ohjelmistoprojekti II-course Spring 2023.
+A Video game project for the Haaga-Helia Ohjelmistoprojekti II-course of Spring 2023.

 <details>
   <summary>Table of Contents</summary>